Part VII

 Follow safety guidelines diligently.
 This includes creating a safe and supportive environment, setting clear intentions, and having a trusted facilitator or guide if needed.
 It is also crucial to pace yourself, to listen to your inner wisdom, and to honor your limits.

 Integration is just as important as the experience itself.
 After returning from the Void, ground yourself in the physical world and process your experience.
 This grounding process will be explained in detail after the meditation steps.
-The insights interpreted from the Void experience—such as the feeling of touching source potential—must be integrated into daily life for them to be truly transformative.
-One might optionally and secondarily conceptualize this felt sense of source potential, after the experience, in relation to the speculative model (detailed in Chapter 14 and Epilogue 5), which includes frameworks like 𝓕 and ℛ.
+The insights gleaned from The Void—the feeling of touching source potential, the sense of profound unity—must be woven into daily life for them to be truly transformative.

 The Five Bodies and the Void